MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ### Flexibility

 You can bring your own code and compilation tools to the Resource Estimator.
-The Resource Estimator supports any language that translates to QIR, for example, Q# and Qiskit.
+The Resource Estimator supports Q# and Qiskit languages.
 See [Different ways to run the Resource Estimator](xref:microsoft.quantum.submit-resource-estimation-jobs).

 ### Batch multiple estimates